Communisis-Digital-Technology/coding-standards/content/Non-functional-standards/Web-performance.md

   [HTTP Archive][http-archive].
 These tools allow straightforward comparisons with competing websites.

-**Every page on FullSIX builds SHOULD have a Page Speed score of at least 90.**
+**Every page on Communisis Digital builds SHOULD have a Page Speed score of at least 90.**

 [page-speed-chrome]:                    https://developers.google.com/speed/docs/insights/using_chrome
 [page-speed-firefox]:                   https://developers.google.com/speed/docs/insights/using_firefox